Hello friends old and new,

 7) I may unfriend you if:

+I start censoring what I say or post in case you might be offended/upset.
 If I just realise that we weren’t really friends in real life and I don't want you knowing all my business.

 If you say something really judgemental or racist and mean it – an example someone who started ranting about the riots last summer.
 Seriously, dude, shut up.
 This isn't Netmums coffee house you know...